Nikon Z 26mm f2.8 review

 As you pull focus, you’ll notice quite some focus breathing: the image became 11% more magnified when I adjusted focus from infinity to 0.18m.
 This is very visible and could be distracting when shooting videos.

-Next check out my quality results!Check prices at Amazon, B&H, Adorama, eBay or Wex.
+Next check out my quality results!Check prices on the Nikon Z 26mm f2.8 at B&H, Adorama, WEX UK or Calumet.de.
 Alternatively get yourself a copy of my In Camera book, an official Cameralabs T-shirt or mug, or treat me to a coffee!
 Thanks!